 - hole punch

-- ribbon, Bakers Twine, Gold and White String
+- Bakers Twine, Gold and White String

 - fine tip Sharpies – Amazon

-Paint the peg board the color you choose or leave as is.
+Paint the keys to success peg board the color you choose or leave as is.
 I chose to paint my peg board gold and then I sprayed a top coat using Krylon Gold Glitter Blast.
 I tried several glitter sprays and was not happy.
 But when I found this finish, I was so grateful, I took the time to write a review with the pros and cons.
 You can read it here.
 This finish acts as a glitter and top coat and is amazing!

 Attach your hooks.
 I am not including any measurements, because you can decide how many hooks and tags work best for your party size and space.
 I choose to go with these black plastic hooks because my graduation theme was black and gold.